 You'll need these credentials when you set up the channel in Digital Assistant.

-- If your skill or digital assistant works with attachments, navigate to the OAuth and Permissions tab and add the files:write:user permission.
+- If your skill or digital assistant works with attachments,click the Add an OAuth Scope button that appears under that heading, and select files:write.

 Currently, because the files:write:user permission only applies to the workspace owner, the workspace owner is the only person who can successfully upload attachments to the skill.